ritaturk/xenko-docs/manual/getting-started/xenko-launcher.md

  * Click the Download and Install button to install a Xenko version.
  * Click the Uninstall button to uninstall a Xenko version.

-## Other functionalities

- * The **Visual Studio plugin** provides the various useful features.
- * You can open your recent Xenko [projects](xref:project) from the **Projects** section just by clicking the name of a project.
-Your recently opened Xenko project is always displayed at the top of this list.
- * You can access various Getting started topics of the Xenko Manual and news streams related to Xenko from the **Getting started** and **News** sections.
- * You can also easily connect with the various Xenko communities from the launcher.

-For more information about the various sections of the launcher, see [Work with Xenko launcher](/xenko-launcher/work-with-xenko-launcher.md).
+For more information about the various sections of the launcher, see [Work with Xenko launcher](/manual/xenko-launcher/working-with-xenko-launcher.md).

 Now, you’re ready to create your first project in Game Studio.
 For information on how to create a project, see [Create a project](create-project.md).